 It’s these liberal-leaning politicians, the beneficiaries of police union campaign contributions, who have supported the Community Oriented Policing Services (COPS) program, established with the passage of the 1994 Violent Crime Control and Law Enforcement Act, which funnels federal grant money to local police forces that then use the money to hire more cops and purchase more equipment, including military gear and surveillance technologies.

 Rather than establishing trust in communities, this additional funding for local police has exacerbated tensions and violence, especially in urban, low-income communities of color.

-“[The FOP] have always been a force in supporting and lobbying against police reform, and for those kind of draconian police engagements that were based in ‘law and order,'” said Ron Hampton, who is the former executive director of the National Black Police Association (NBPA).
-Hampton was also formerly a police officer in Washington, DC, from 1971 to 1994.
-“That has been their agenda and they have invested money in those politicians that support that.”
+“[The FOP] have always been a force in supporting and lobbying against police reform and for those kind of draconian police engagements that were based in ‘law and order,'” said Ron Hampton, who is the former executive director of the National Black Police Association.
+Hampton was also formerly a police officer in Washington, D.C., from 1971 to 1994.
+“That has been their agenda, and they have invested money in those politicians that support that.”

-Hampton told Truthout that the 1994 omnibus crime bill passed under former President Bill Clinton with wide support among Democrats, and that the NBPA withheld support for the law because of its role in expanding the federal death penalty, and establishing an array of new crimes that would disproportionately impact communities of color, especially as it related to how the law affected immigration law statutes and gang-related crimes.
+Hampton told Truthout that the 1994 omnibus crime bill passed under former President Bill Clinton with wide support among Democrats, and that the Black Police Association withheld support for the law because of its role in expanding the federal death penalty and establishing an array of new crimes that would disproportionately impact communities of color, especially as it related to how the law affected immigration law statutes and gang-related crimes.

 COPS’ Campaign Cash

 According to data provided by the nonpartisan research organization MapLight, police unions and law enforcement lobbying groups have spent millions since 2008 to influence elected representatives and candidates, most of them Democrats.